 "To get a permit to even enter as an NGO worker is a hell of a thing," she says.
-"When you do walk through it's a weird sense of achievement, which is quite quickly destroyed by what you're seeing."
+"When you do walk through, it's a weird sense of achievement, which is quite quickly destroyed by what you're seeing."

 Radar's first project was in October of 2012, when 45 citizen journalists were trained in Sierra Leone to cover the country's elections.
 Seray Bangura was one of the first recruits.
 His report on the voting difficulties faced by people with disabilities was published by the Guardian and helped bring about changes to the country's voting system.
 "The skills that I've acquired will stay with me for the rest of my life," he says.
 "It's also given me the opportunity to give back to my community and change the situation for people with disabilities."

-Libby threw herself into political and environmental campaigning at Nottingham University, where she helped set up an activist club night called Demo.
+Powell threw herself into political and environmental campaigning at Nottingham University, where she helped set up an activist club night called Demo.
 After graduating in 2006, she left university and worked at the Disaster Emergencies Committee and British Red Cross, before joining Medical Aid for Palestinians.

-It was in this role, after her visit to Gaza, that Libby was inspired to take up journalism.
+It was in this role, after her visit to Gaza, that Powell was inspired to take up journalism.
 In 2010, on a visit to a refugee camp in Lebanon, she met midwives struggling to convince men of the dangers their wives faced from repeat pregnancies.
 She filed a report that got her to the finals of a Guardian journalism competition, which she went on to win with a feature on the stigma around disability in Sierra Leone.
 It was while working on that story that she met Fengai, a 21-year-old man who was living on the streets of Freetown, in a community of disabled children.
 "Go home and tell them that we are living in misery," he told her.

-Hurndall's death might have sparked Libby's activism, but it was her meeting with Fengai that convinced her of the need to tell people's stories.
+Hurndall's death might have sparked Powell's activism, but it was her meeting with Fengai that convinced her of the need to tell people's stories.
 "One of them I knew intimately and one of them I knew fleetingly, but they were both pillars in this journey," she says.
 "I felt compelled to be involved in telling stories that weren't being told."

-Radar initially started out to link on-the-ground reporters with editors at major news organisations, but now it's just as likely to be working with major charities to see how mobile phones can improve democracy.
+Radar initially started out to link on-the-ground reporters with editors at major news organizations, but now it's just as likely to be working with major charities to see how cell phones can improve democracy.
 A current project with Christian Aid is helping people living in remote communities report issues to their local councillors via text.
 "For us, it's the bridge between citizens and government," says Kathryn Irwin, international communications specialist at Christian Aid.

-READ ON MOTHERBOARD: This Rural Community Is Building Its Own Gigabit Internet Network
+Read on Motherboard: This Rural Community Is Building Its Own Gigabit Internet Network

 Freda moved to the UK from Uganda to seek asylum six years ago.
 She's since struggled to access basic services such as housing and mental health support.
 This summer, while staying at a homeless shelter, a support worker introduced her to Radar.
 Since then, she's been sharing her stories as part of a Comic Relief-funded project.

-"I feel that I've been given a voice to share my experiences in a way that they are probably going to benefit someone else – giving someone an understanding of what happens on a day to day basis," she says.
+"I feel that I've been given a voice to share my experiences in a way that they are probably going to benefit someone else—giving someone an understanding of what happens on a day to day basis," she says.
 "I just feel that my voice is being heard."